 No. The decision will be based on the assessment of the Estate.
 Therefore, your employment information is not relevant.

-That’s OK and is not your risk, it’s the lender’s.
-This is why the lender ensures that it understands the Estate as part of its underwriting process.
-But if the lender gets it’s assessment wrong, they bear any associated loss.
+That's Ok and is not your risk, it’s ours.
+This is why we ensure we fully understand the Estate as part of our underwriting process.
+If we get the assessment wrong we bear any associated loss.